natea/edx-platform/docs/en_us/course_authors/source/content_experiments/content_experiments_overview.rst

 ******************************************

 You can run multiple content experiments in your course.
-You can set up each experiment to use the same groups of students; or, you can set up each experiment to be independent and use a different grouping.
+You can set up each experiment to use the same groups of students, or you can set up each experiment to be independent and use a different grouping.

 .. important::

-  If your course has multiple experiments, it is critical that you decide upfront if the experiments share the same groups of students or if each experiment has its own unique grouping.
+  If your course has multiple experiments, it is critical that you decide up front if the experiments share the same groups of students or if each experiment has its own unique grouping.
 If two experiments share the same grouping, then any student that is in Group A for the first experiment will also be in Group A for the second one.
 If you want the experiments to be independent, then the experiments must use different groupings so that students are randomly assigned for each experiment.

-To determine the available groupings of students, you :ref:`Set up Group Configurations in edX Studio` or :ref:`Set up Group Configurations in an XML Course`.
+To determine the available groupings of students, you :ref:`set up group configurations in Studio <Set up Group Configurations in edX Studio>` or :ref:`in XML <Set up Group Configurations in an XML Course>`.

-You then select which grouping to use when you :ref:`Add a Content Experiment in Studio` or :ref:`Add a Content Experiment in XML`.
+You then select which grouping to use when you :ref:`add a content experiment in Studio <Add a Content Experiment in Studio>` or :ref:`in XML <Add a Content Experiment in XML>`.